strayr/strayr-k-macros/README.md

 ```
 [include strayr-k-macros/common.cfg]
 [save_variables]
 #set this filename and path to somewhere convenient.
-Assumes your config lives in ~/klipper_config, it might be in ~/ or elsewhere
+Assumes your config lives in ~/klipper_config, it might be in ~/ or elsewhere.
+You will need to create this as an empty file.
 filename: ~/printer_data/config/printer_variables.cfg

 [include strayr-k-macros/setup_macros.cfg] # this includes start print, cancel print etc, intended for bedslingers, if you need changes, copy it to your config folder and include your local version instead.